 - Do push-ups or sit-ups, which use your own body weight as resistance.

-Stretch your muscles often.
-Stretching will help you as you become more active.
-It can help you stay flexible, loosen tight muscles, and avoid injury.
-It can also help improve your balance and posture and can be a great way to relax.
+Stretch your muscles to increase flexibility.
+Stretching can help you loosen tight muscles and move your joints and muscles through their full range of motion.
+It can also be a great way to relax.